coder/modules/kasmvnc/README.md

 }
 ```

-> **Note:** This module only works on debian-based workspaces.
-It is recommended to use an image with a desktop environment pre-installed to speed up the installation process.
+> **Note:** This module only works on workspaces with a pre-installed desktop environment.